Build and Manage an Event - Step 5

 Consider using the Certain event Display area to customize the interface for your websites and registration forms.

-There are three options in Certain to configure the look-and-feel of a Certain event:
+You have three options in Certain to configure the look-and-feel of your event:

 The following table summarizes the advantages and disadvantages of each approach:

-After you are satisfied with the event look and feel, create marketing elements to communicate with your potential attendees.
+After finalizing the event look and feel, create marketing elements to communicate with potential attendees.